Back to Blog

 3. you will not be held liable if they suffer injury or their possessions are damaged because of a fault with the property that you haven’t been able to fix

-7. If they continue to ignore you/ourselvs, you can issue a Section 21 notice to regain possession of the property without having to state a reason
+7. If they continue to ignore you/ourselves, you should contact us to explore what options you can take next to regain possession of the property.

 We’re always happy to help and advise landlords so, if you have a specific problem with a tenant, please contact your local Your Move branch and we can book a lettings review at a time and date to suit you.